-Classroom instruction 5 hours, 30 minutes
+Classroom instruction

-Lunch period 30 minutes
+Lunch period

-Recess (maximum) 45 minutes
+Recess (maximum)

-Total Daily: 6 hours, 45 minutes
+Total Daily:

+6 hours

+30 minutes

+7 hours

 - 2. The kindergarten day is standardized at 2 hours, 45 minutes. - 3.
-The chart below provides time frames for instruction per six-day cycle.
+The charts below provides time frames for instruction per six-day cycle.
 Flexibility is given to the teachers/administrator to determine the frequency of class periods per cycle and to adjust daily teaching times within curricular areas to meet the students' needs.
-Time frames are specified by subject area clusters. - 4.
-Curriculum-related special instruction will be part of the teacher's planned cycle.
+Time frames are specified by subject area clusters.